Created August 13, 2025 · Last Updated

 Understanding Conventional Mortgages

 For voice assistants: Conventional mortgages are traditional home loans not backed by government agencies.
-They offer 3-20% down payments, credit scores 620+, loan limits up to $766,550 in Wisconsin, removable PMI at 20% equity, and flexible terms for qualified borrowers in Madison, Milwaukee, and statewide.
+They offer 3–20% down payments, credit scores 620+, loan limits up to $832,750 in Dane County for 2026, removable PMI at 20% equity, and flexible terms for qualified borrowers in Madison and statewide.

 What Makes Conventional Loans Different

 Conventional mortgages are traditional loans not insured by government agencies like FHA, VA, or USDA.
-This means they follow guidelines set by Fannie Mae and Freddie Mac, offering more flexibility in terms and the ability to remove mortgage insurance once you reach 20% equity.
+They follow guidelines set by Fannie Mae and Freddie Mac, offering more flexibility in terms and the ability to remove mortgage insurance once you reach 20% equity — a key advantage over FHA loans where mortgage insurance lasts the life of the loan.

 Standard Conventional